quickapps/docs/en/developers/plugins.rst

 Events triggered
 ~~~~~~~~~~~~~~~~

--  ``Plugin.<PluginName>.beforeInstall``: Before plugins is registered
+-  Plugin.<PluginName>.beforeInstall: Before plugins is registered on DB and
-   on DB and before plugin’s directory is moved to "/plugins"
+   before plugin’s directory is moved to "/plugins"

--  ``Plugin.<PluginName>.afterInstall``: After plugins was registered in
+-  Plugin.<PluginName>.afterInstall: After plugins was registered in DB and after
-   DB and after plugin’s directory was moved to "/plugins"
+   plugin’s directory was moved to "/plugins"

-Where ``<PluginName>`` is the inflected name of your plugin, for
+Where ``<PluginName>`` is the inflected name of your plugin, for example, if in your
-example, if in your "composer.json" your package name is
+"composer.json" your package name is ``author-name/super-plugin-name`` then plugin’s
-``author-name/super-plugin-name`` then plugin’s inflected name is
+inflected name is ``SuperPluginName``.
-``SuperPluginName``.

 Uninstallation
 --------------